merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 ## Configuring

+### Config Package

 Nitro uses the flexible [config package](https://www.npmjs.com/package/config) for project configuration.
 This lets you to extend the default configuration for different deployment environments or local usage.
 See details in [config readme](nitro-config.md)

+### Global Configuration

+Some global configuration is placed in `package.json`

+#### Target Browsers

+For defining target browsers, [browserslist](https://github.com/ai/browserslist) is used.
+This config is shareable between different frontend tools.
+If not defined, the default browsers from browserslist would be taken.

 ## Daily Work - Creating Patterns & Pages